github-community-projects/private-mirrors/.github/pull_request_template.md

 - [ ] If documentation is needed for this change, has that been included in this pull request
 - [ ] run `npm run lint` and fix any linting issues that have been introduced
 - [ ] run `npm run test` and run tests
-- [ ] If publishing new data to the public (scorecards, security scan results, code quality results, live dashboards, etc.), please request review from `@jeffrey-luszcz`
+- [ ] If publishing new data to the public (security scan results, code quality results, live dashboards, etc.), please request review from `@jeffrey-luszcz`

 ### Reviewer